Collaborative Filtering for Mere Mortals!

 The Pearson Correlation metric can be expressed as…

-\[Corr(I_1, I_2) = \frac {\sum(r_{1,i} - \bar r_1)(r_{2,i} -\bar r_2)} {\sqrt{\sum(r_{1,i} - \bar r_1)^2} \sqrt{\sum(r_{2,i} - \bar r_2)^2}}\]
+\[Corr(I_1, I_2) = \frac {\sum(r_{1,i} - \bar r_1)(r_{2,i} -\bar r_2)} {\sqrt{\sum(r_{1,i} - \bar r_1)^2} \sqrt{\sum(r_{2,i} - \bar r_2)^2}}\](‘cause it ain’t a good blog post without out some painful LaTeX, right?)

 That is great, but what does it mean?
 It is important to understand that what we are really building behind the scenes is a matrix that associates users with items.
 Our matrix, initially, is a very sparse because not every user has ranked every item.
 The goal of the recommendation system, then, is to attempt to fill in the blanks in the matrix.
 In order to do that, we can use a singular value decomposition approach (SVD) that generates three matricies, U, S, and V. The U matrix represents the users, the V matrix represents the items, and the S matrix is diagonal matrix that is comprised of singular value such that the product of U,S and V approximates the original ratings matrix… with the gaps filled in.